Faculty

 Linda G. Haas, Ph.D.
 University of South Florida, Lecturer of English

 Erika Hayasaki, B.A.
-University of Illinois at Urbana–Champaign, Associate Professor of English (literary journalism in the digital age, narrative nonfiction, immersion journalism, youth, culture, crime, poverty, health, science, education, urban affairs, death)
+University of Illinois at Urbana–Champaign, Professor of English (literary journalism in the digital age, narrative nonfiction, immersion journalism, youth, culture, crime, poverty, health, science, education, urban affairs, death)

 Rebeca Louise Helfer, Ph.D.
 Columbia University, Associate Professor of English; European Languages and Studies (Renaissance literature and culture, memory, Spenser)